Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 > You can get this code [here](examples/async.kt)

-Normally, a coroutine builder function uses some class like Future, Sequence, AsyncTask or alike to return the result of the completed coroutine
+Normally, a coroutine builder function uses some class like Future, Sequence, AsyncTask or alike to return the result of the completed coroutine.
 In the case of `async{}`, the [`ComplatableFuture`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) is used.
 Builder _starts_ the coroutine, defines coroutine _completion continuation_, and returns.
 The returned object is the public API for the user of this builder.

-The `startCoroutine` is defined in a standard library as an extension for suspending function type.
+The `startCoroutine` is defined in the standard library as an extension for suspending function type.
 Its simplified signature is:

 ```kotlin